 Try creating a profile on CareersPortal.ie and take some skills or personality quizzes to help you find careers or courses that could be a match for you.

 After you’ve decided what sort of courses you might be interested in, it’s important that you do your research.
 Look up the course outlines at different colleges or on Qualifax.ie and take a look at what modules are on offer and what sort of work is involved.
 Many language courses require students to go on Erasmus for a year, while others might have a work experience or internship requirement.
 Knowing what to expect in advance can give you an idea of how much you’ll like the course.

-It’s also important to know if there are any special requirements for applying, such as portfolios, interviews, or extra exams like HPAT or art and design courses, and when the deadlines for these are.
+It’s also important to know if there are any special requirements for applying, such as portfolios, interviews, or extra exams like HPAT, and when the deadlines for these are.

 Think about life after college

 One thing to consider is what you can do after your course ends.
 Many course descriptions will include a description on what sort of career you could have after the course, or what options for further study would be available.
 There might also be examples of what past students are doing now.
 This can help to give you an idea of the opportunities that could be available to you after college.

 You can find some of these course descriptions and information on future opportunities on Qualifax.ie.

 Try not to get too overwhelmed by the idea of what you might do after college.
 This is just to help you decide by asking whether or not these future opportunities sound exciting to you.
 Take everything one step at a time.

 Try not to choose courses based on how many points you need to get in.
 Instead, focus on what you’re most interested in, and work your way down.
 It’s better to fill out the entire CAO from 1-10 based on the courses you’re most interested in than to only put down courses you think you’ll get into based on the points.
 Points go up and down all the time, so it’s better to focus on what you want to do.